 There would be strong pressure to extend the credit beyond two years.
 That would significantly increase the long-term revenue cost, but it would make the tax system fairer - allowing more families with children to receive the credit.
-If the \$8,100 threshold were made permanent, it would have mixed effects on economic efficiency.
+If the \$3,000 threshold were made permanent, it would have mixed effects on economic efficiency.
 Most lower-income households in the phase-in range would have a greater incentive to work, but some households in the phase-out range for the EITC could face disincentives to work more since the CTC would be fully phased-in prior to the EITC beginning to phase-out, rather than overlapping for a range of income.

-Grade: B
+Grade: B+

-This provision is the most highly targeted in the stimulus package - though less targeted than the Ways and Means proposal, going exclusively to poor households who are most likely to spend additional income.
-The proposal would receive an A- grade if the first installment were distributed based on 2008 tax returns and the phase-in threshold were lowered to zero as in the House bill.
+This provision is the most highly targeted in the stimulus package.
+The proposal would receive an A- grade if the first installment were distributed based on 2008 tax returns and the phase-in threshold were lowered to zero as the House had proposed.